argoproj/argo-cd/docs/proposals/deep-links.md

 ### Use cases

-Some examples of use cases this enhancement intends to take care of -
+Some example use cases this enhancement intends to take care of -

 #### Use case 1:
 As a user, I would like to quickly open a splunk/datadog UI with a query that retrieves all logs of application